 Location: Like any real estate deal the world over, location is important.
-In a country like India where infrastructure lags demand, a location closer to better infrastructure would yield greater long term returns.
+In a country like India where infrastructure lags demand, a location closer to better infrastructure would yield greater long-term returns.

 Legal title/document checks: It would be advisable for the NRI buyer to also check the legality of the property.
-Confirmation should be sought about current owner, past history, any legal disputes, and local regulatory approvals before any deal.
+Confirmation should be sought about the current owner, history, any legal disputes, and local regulatory approvals before any deal.

-Tax implications: NRI’s should also think through the tax implications including withholding taxes, TDS at the time of a purchase, rental taxes and property taxes should be properly understood with the help of a tax attorney.
-For NRI’s looking for capital appreciation, it is recommended to stay invested for at least three years to avoid short-term capital gain tax.
+Tax implications: NRIs should also think through the tax implications including withholding taxes, TDS at the time of a purchase, rental taxes, and property taxes should be properly understood with the help of a tax attorney.
+For NRIs looking for capital appreciation, it is recommended to stay invested for at least three years to avoid short-term capital gain tax.

 Finally, property management is crucial.
 NRI’s would do well to hire a good property manager or a broker as they may not be in the country all the time.
 This combined with a sound exit strategy at the appropriate time with good returns will provide the peace of mind every deserving NRI should get when they invest in the Indian Real Estate market.